Uji tea: Tea ceremony

 Uji tea is deeply connected with the daily lives of Japanese.
 Tea-drinking culture in Uji has a strong association with the creation and development of many tea ceremonies.
-A proper tea ceremony must be held in a carefully designed chasitsu (tearoom) with a teishu (experienced tea master).
+A proper tea ceremony must be held in a carefully designed chashitsu (tearoom) with a teishu (experienced tea master).

 Uji with a long history of tea culture has many teahouses that provide tea ceremony experience, including Taihoan, Nakamura Tokichi Honten, Fukujuen Ujicha Kobo, Mitsuboshien Kambayashi Honten and Takumi no Yakata.

 Tocha (tea contest)

 As tea gained higher popularity, Japanese came up with a tasting tea contest known as tocha to differentiate between honcha and hicha (non-tea) during the Nanbokucho period.
 When tocha was first introduced, honcha was represented by Toganoo tea whereas hicha described tea produced from elsewhere.
 However, the flourish of Uji tea quickly replaced Toganoo tea and became honcha.

 Tocha expanded and extended to other areas of Japan as the wagers increased, along with the popularity of Uji tea.
-It was then described as ‘tea affairs of excess or extravagance’.
+It was then described as 'tea affairs of excess or extravagance'.
 Due to this reason, tocha was banned in Japanese society and it slowly faded out from the population.